 Leave of Absence and Withdrawal

-Leave of Absence/withdrawal Policy
+Leave of Absence/Withdrawal Policy

 Important: Please note that when you return from your Leave of Absence or if you decide to apply for readmission and are accepted after withdrawing from the College, there is no guarantee that the program or the curriculum requirements for your program will be the same as when you left the College.
 Returning students will be offered the programs and curriculum requirements that are currently in place.